tonyrog/varp/README.md

 [`SYNTAX.md`](SYNTAX.md) is the reference; [`doc/CIRCUIT.md`](doc/CIRCUIT.md)
 covers circuits, and [`doc/MODEL_CHECKING.md`](doc/MODEL_CHECKING.md) transition systems (`system { state ... next ... reach ... }`, channels
-and instances) for bounded model checking.
+and instances) for bounded model checking; `formulas/varp/fpga.varp` and `fpga_adder.varp` compute lookup table configurations from a target circuit (bit m of the table is the target on the bits of m), and `fpga_fabric.varp` programs a net of four cells with routing bits into a 2 bit adder.
 A taste:

     // n pigeons do not fit in n-1 holes
     ([A p=1..n] [E h=1..(n-1)] P(p,h)) and